I got a chance to watch a three-part video series from Eckhart Tolle– the title for the video series was Conscious Manifestation.

 - My abundance, the fullness of life, isn’t dependent on an outside event or a thing or a condition.
 I am that abundance myself.
 Conscious awareness of the present moment allows it to manifest.

 - My consciousness and the real world aren’t different.
-The more that I live in the awareness of the present moment, the more your world will change.
+The more I live in the awareness of the present moment, the more my world will change.
 It didn’t make logical sense to me initially.
 Reflecting on it a little bit, it somehow connects to me intuitively.

 Quote from Eckhart Tolle: